karsujo/pixtract/README.md

 ## Open search
 Amazon OpenSearch is a search and analytics engine that I have used in our Pixtract Ib application to provide advanced search functionality for our users.
 With OpenSearch, I are able to perform complex search queries on the metadata associated with each image uploaded to our application.
 # Project setup

+**Note** : All the API endpoint URLs have been removed as they point to my AWS specific instances.
+This project can be used as a template to create our own app.
+Or, you can replicate these services on your AWS account, make them accessible via the API Gateway, and replace those endpoints here.

+Please look at the report for details of how these services were implemented.
 ```
 npm install
 ```